 They get a bad rap, but we all need fats in our diet for our bodies to function optimally.
-On top of providing a concentrated source of energy, fats also helps absorb nutrients and support cell growth.
+On top of providing a concentrated source of energy, fats also help absorb nutrients and support cell growth.
 Although certain types of fat are essential in our diet, many low-fat diet fads have demonized all fats.
 In contrast, many high-fat diet fads suggest that any and all fats are good.
 The truth is that a healthy diet can vary widely in terms of its fat content.
 And the effect fat has on our health depends on the type of fat we consume and the food source it comes from.
 Let’s discuss this in further detail.

 The longstanding recommendation is that a healthy, balanced diet should get about 20-35% of its calories from fat.
 This amount can be appropriate, but we also see many healthy, long-living populations consume less than this.
 For example, on the island of Okinawa, Japan, a traditional diet based on sweet potatoes, rice, tofu and vegetables provided only about 10% of calories from fat.
 We also see healthy populations that consume slightly more than the standard range.
 Many long-living Mediterranean populations consume upwards of 40% of calories from fat, with most of it coming from olives, olive oil and nuts.